 By Tom Daly

-Dan Smith, managing director at Commodity Market Analytics, said the rate decision on Wednesday was one of the key drivers behind copper's dip but also pointed to a technical chart pattern known as a "triple top".
+Dan Smith, managing director at Commodity Market Analytics, said the rate decision was one of the key drivers behind copper's dip but also pointed to a technical chart pattern known as a "triple top".

 "There has been quite a lot of overhead resistance for copper around the $10,160 level," Smith said.
 "It's turned at that point three times recently, which means the momentum is likely to be on the downside for the time being."